riboseinc/jekyll-theme-open-project/README.md

     $ bundle exec jekyll serve --host mysite.local --port 4000

-(This assumes you have mysite.local mapped, otherwise omit --host and it’ll use localhost.)
+This assumes you have mysite.local mapped, otherwise omit --host and it’ll use localhost.

 ## Universal setup

-These are applicable to either hub or project site.
+These are applicable to both site types (hub and project).

-You may want to remove the default about.md page added by Jekyll (this theme does not account for its existence).
+You may want to remove the default about.md page added by Jekyll, as this theme does not account for its existence.

+### Configuration YAML

 Add following items to _config.yml:

-- `title` and `description`: those are used by jekyll-seo-tag for things such as `<title>` and `<meta>` tag, as well as elsewhere by the theme.
+- `title` and `description`: those are used by jekyll-seo-tag for things such as `<title>` and `<meta>` tags, as well as elsewhere by the theme.

 ### Logo